-Section 5 - Centres Develop pment Controls Control Provision Comment Compliance 5.2.1 Function and land use mix The maximum retail floor area within each centre is to be as specified in the relevant Precinct's Schedule and to ensure that the centre functions in accordance with its position in the regional centres hierarchy A range of retail, commercial, The proposal is within the Eighth Avenue Neighbourhood Centre and provides 7,291m2 of gross leasable floorspace which is made up of 5,463m2 of retail space and 1,848m2 of commercial space.
-A range of retail and Considered Acceptable - See discussion below in Schedule 1 DCP table Complies entertainment, recreation and community uses is encouraged to serve the needs of the wider community and promote active and vibrant centres. commercial uses would be provided by the proposal. · Mixed use developments containing residential uses on upper floors are located in the centre to take advantage of access to transport and services, and to increase levels of activity within the centre.
+Section 5 - Centres Development Controls Control Provision Comment Compliance 5.2.1 Function The maximum retail floor area within The proposal is within the Considered and land use each centre is to be as specified in the Gurner Avenue Acceptable mix relevant Precinct's Schedule and to Neighbourhood Centre and - See ensure that the centre functions in provides 7,282m 2 of gross discussion accordance with its position in the leasable floorspace which is below in regional centres made up of 5,554m 2 of retail Schedule 1 hierarchy space and 1,728m 2 of DCP table commercial space.

+Section 5 - Centres Develop pment Controls Control Provision Comment Compliance A range of retail, commercial, entertainment, recreation and community uses is encouraged to serve the needs of the wider community and promote active and vibrant centres.
+A range of retail and commercial uses would be provided by the proposal.
+Complies Mixed use developments containing residential uses on upper floors are located in the centre to take advantage of access to transport and services, and to increase levels of activity within the centre.
 The application does not propose a mixed-use development containing residential uses.
-Applicable Employment opportunities are maximised within the centre.
+Not Applicable Employment opportunities are maximised within the centre.
 Employment opportunities are maximised through this application.
 Complies The ground floor of all buildings is occupied by retail, commercial, community, entertainment or other active uses, particularly fronting the main street and all open space.
-The application fronts Eighth Avenue and has retail and commercial uses fronting the main street.
+The application fronts Gurner Avenue and has retail and commercial uses fronting the main street.
+Along Fourth Avenue, the loading dock is present and rooms associated with the Woolworths supermarket such as staff rooms are oriented to face this frontage and the corner of Fourth and Gurner.
 Complies Fine grained and intensive retail and commercial uses that present an active street frontage are located along the main street.
-The application fronts Eighth Avenue and has retail and commercial uses fronting the main street.
+The application fronts Gurner Avenue and has retail and commercial uses fronting the main street.
 Complies Building design integrates internal spaces (i.e. the interior of shops and other businesses) and the public domain (i.e. the streets, plazas and parks), and facilitates active use of footpaths by cafes and the like.
 The proposed development integrates internal spaces and retail and commercial uses and further fit outs would be proposed through other development consents.
 Complies The needs of health and aged care providers, facilities for young people, civic and emergency services are met within the centres.
 The proposal has made shell spaces which could accommodate facilities which can meet these needs.
 Complies 5.2.2 Design layout 1.
 A main street acts as the focal point for the retail and commercial activity in the centre and is of a width and design that encourages pedestrian activity and a low speed traffic environment.
-Eighth Avenue is the main street for the neighbourhood centre and is the focal point.
+Gurner Avenue is the main street for the neighbourhood centre and is the focal point.
 Also, the pedestrian through site link encourages pedestrian movement.
 Complies 2.
 Large format retail premises (such as supermarkets and discount department stores) have pedestrian access to the main street, and do not present blank walls or inactive facades to the main street.
-The supermarket has access off the pedestrian through site link and the street frontages are activated by the associated Considered Acceptable
+The supermarket has access off the inner walkway and is directly accessible from the main pedestrian through site link and the street frontages are activated by the associated Considered Acceptable